bobpattersonjr/workmux/README.md

 - `files`: File operations to perform on worktree creation
   - `copy`: List of glob patterns for files/directories to copy
   - `symlink`: List of glob patterns for files/directories to symlink
+- `agent`: The default agent command to use for `<agent>` in pane commands (e.g., `claude`, `gemini`).
+This can be overridden by the `--agent` flag.
+  Default: `claude`.

 #### Default behavior

 - Worktrees are created in `<project>__worktrees` as a sibling directory to your project by default
-- If no `panes` configuration is defined, workmux provides sensible defaults:
+- If no `panes` configuration is defined, workmux provides opinionated defaults:
-  - For projects with a `CLAUDE.md` file: Opens `claude` in the first pane
+  - For projects with a `CLAUDE.md` file: Opens the configured agent (see `agent` option) in the first pane, defaulting to `claude` if none is set.
-  - For all other projects: Opens your default shell
+  - For all other projects: Opens your default shell.
   - Both configurations include a second pane split horizontally
 - `post_create` commands are optional and only run if you configure them